Franco Morbidelli

 Franco Morbidelli (born 4 December 1994) is an Italian Grand Prix motorcycle racer in MotoGP class, riding for Pertamina Enduro VR46 Racing Team team.
 He became champion in the 2013 European Superstock 600 Championship, and the 2017 Moto2 World Championship.

+Morbidelli is set to leave the VR46 Racing Team at the end of the season.

 Early life

 Franco Morbidelli was born in Rome to a Brazilian mother, Cristina, and an Italian father, Livio Morbidelli, the latter of whom is a former motorcycle racer, finishing runner-up in the 80 cc and 125 cc classes of the Italian national championships.
 Livio recognized his son's potential from a young age but did not have the resources to support a racing career.
 Through an old racing companion Graziano Rossi, father of 9-time world champion Valentino Rossi, Livio Morbidelli learned of the motorcycle training hotbed in Tavullia.
 The family sold their home in Rome and moved to Tavullia to support Franco's race career ambitions.
 This training with Rossi became the precursor to what is now known as the VR46 Academy for racers, of which Morbidelli later became the first official member.
 Despite the common misconception, he is not related to Giancarlo Morbidelli, manufacturer of the Morbidelli Grand Prix racing bikes, or his son, former Italian F1 driver Gianni Morbidelli.
 In January 2013, Morbidelli's father committed suicide.